factcast/factcast/factcast-site/documentation/content/factus/spring_transaction.md

 - TODO mention Postgres here - probably not.
 It's DB independent
 - TODO wording - "Fact position" instead of state
 - TODO wording: "application transaction" > "transactional projections"
-- TODO are there Spring transactional subscribed projs possible? should we document them as well ?
 - TODO: I don't see a bean providing the PlatformTransactionManager
 - TODO: understand shared transaction between PlatformTransactionManager and JDBC template
 --------------------